Coronavirus (COVID-19) Information Page

 The SARS-CoV-2 virus is a betacoronavirus, like MERS-CoV and SARS-CoV.
 All three of these viruses have their origins in bats.
 The sequences from U.S. patients are similar to the one that China initially posted, suggesting a likely single, recent emergence of this virus from an animal reservoir.

 Early on, many of the patients at the epicenter of the outbreak in Wuhan, Hubei Province, China had some link to a large seafood and live animal market, suggesting animal-to-person spread.
 Later, a growing number of patients reportedly did not have exposure to animal markets, indicating person-to-person spread.
 Person-to-person spread was subsequently reported outside Hubei and in countries outside China, including in the United States.
-Some international destinations now have apparent community spread with the virus that causes COVID-19, meaning some people have been infected who are not sure how or where they became infected.
-Learn what is known about the spread of newly emerged coronaviruses.
+Some international destinations now have ongoing community spread with the virus that causes COVID-19, as do some parts of the United States.
+Community spread means some people have been infected and it is not known how or where they became exposed.
+Learn more about the spread of this newly emerged coronavirus.

 - Healthcare workers caring for patients with COVID-19 are at elevated risk of exposure.